-For more information For more detailed information about JDBC, go to the Java Web site at http://java.sun.com/products/jdbc.
+For more detailed information about JDBC, go to the Java Web site at http://java.sun.com/products/jdbc.

 About the JDBC interface

 You can access a wide variety of databases through JDBC in PowerBuilder.
 This section describes what you need to know to use JDBC connections to access your data in PowerBuilder.